 AI practice platforms — simulate sales conversations.
 Reps roleplay against AI buyers to rehearse objections, discovery, and closing.
 Useful for preparation.
 Still pre-deal.

-Execution coaching platforms — change what reps do in live deals, through ongoing human coaching embedded inside the actual sales motion.
+Sales Coaching Operating Systems — change what reps do in live deals, through ongoing human coaching embedded inside the actual sales motion.

 Most mature SaaS sales stacks have the first two categories covered.
 The real question is which of the latter two closes your specific gap, and why they're not interchangeable.